1Marc/modern-todomvc-vanillajs/readme.md

 Then people were concerned about scalabillty of apps like this since there's no components and it's all one App.
 So I built on the event delegation branch and extracted the TodoList and App component and wired the components together.

+Also note I realize it is a bit ridiculous to say the word "scalable" in the context of a todo app, but this should more be looked at as a blueprint for building something bigger.
+I plan to make more ambitious examples in the future to show what's possible.

 ## License

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/deed.en_US"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by/4.0/80x15.png" /></a><br />This <span xmlns:dct="http://purl.org/dc/terms/" href="http://purl.org/dc/dcmitype/InteractiveResource" rel="dct:type">work</span> by <a xmlns:cc="http://creativecommons.org/ns#" href="http://sindresorhus.com" property="cc:attributionName" rel="cc:attributionURL">TasteJS</a> is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/deed.en_US">Creative Commons Attribution 4.0 International License</a>.